 Christmas Greeting Card Ideas

 Hello Graphics Fairy friends!
 Diana from Dreams Factory here, ready to share another DIY project with you!
 Today I will be showing you a few gorgeous Christmas Greeting Card Ideas using the elements from this super chic Christmas Card Kit that I’ve created for you!
-You will find several Holiday images, one more beautiful than the other and a few embellishments that you can mix and match as you prefer!
-This PERFECT Holiday Card Craft kit consists of different Santa images, children, angels, winter birds and flowers.
-You will also find a lot of beautiful elements like postage stamps, holiday greetings and other small embellishments and ornaments, all with a vintage vibe.
+You will find several Holiday images, and a few embellishments that you can mix and match as you prefer!
+This is the PERFECT Holiday Card Craft kit with a vintage vibe.

 I wanted to keep things stress-free and fairly uncomplicated with these cards so I used distress ink on the edges to give the paper a lovely vintage finish.
 As a final touch, I added a little bit of gold, I will show you my quick and easy technique for gilding paper edges using gold foil and a glue stick.
 These beauties can be ready in no time!